Greenfield police looking for suspects in connection to string of car thefts

 GREENFIELD, Ind.
-(WISH) – Police in Greenfield are looking for suspects in connection to a string of vehicle thefts.
+(WISH) – Police in Greenfield are looking for suspects in connection to a string of thefts from dozens of vehicles.

 According to the Greenfield Police Department, on Sept.
-7, officers responded to the Chapman Estates neighborhood on Greenfield’s south side for several theft reports.
-In addition to those thefts, police said two vehicles were taken – a white 2018 Ford Taurus and a silver 2019 Ford Escape.
+7, officers responded to the Chapman Estates neighborhood on Greenfield’s south side for 17 theft reports.
+Included in those thefts, police said two vehicles were taken – a white 2018 Ford Taurus and a silver 2019 Ford Escape.

 Three people are thought to have been involved in the incidents on Sept.
 7 and officers think four people carried out the thefts on Sept.
 13.